Pamir/oracle-deployment-automation/ANSIBLE.md

 # Using ansible to configure OracleDB & ASM

-Follow the steps given below:
+On the compute source running Ubuntu, follow the steps given below:

 1. Switch to the branch subdirectory
 ```